 Psychological symptoms are irritability, insomnia, anxiety, depression, and memory loss.

 Benzodiazepine withdrawal symptoms start within one to six hours, and the drug can stay in the body up to 28 days.

 The best way to detox from a benzodiazepine is under medical supervision and in the care of addiction specialists.

 Benzodiazepine withdrawal is when the body begins to rid itself of the drug, which can lead to a state of shock.
 Uncomfortable withdrawal symptoms can result if a person suddenly stops using benzos or drastically reduces use.
 This reaction is due to how the drug acts on neurotransmitters.

 Benzodiazepines impact the brain’s gamma-aminobutyric acid (GABA) receptors in particular.
 However, these receptors are not meant to respond to artificial GABA stimulants like benzos, so the brain may “believe” that it no longer needs to produce its own natural GABA.
 When a person stops taking benzos, their body is suddenly without this necessary acid that it became accustomed to.

-Since benzodiazepines impact the mind and body alike, the drug’s withdrawal symptoms do as well.
-The severity of these symptoms depends on the duration of a person’s drug use, their dosage amounts, and the method of ingestion that the person employed when they took the drugs.
-Their level of physical dependency and emotional addiction also comes into play when determining the severity of withdrawal symptoms.
+Since benzodiazepines impact the mind and body, the drug’s withdrawal symptoms do as well.
+The severity of these symptoms depends on the duration of a person’s drug use, their dosage amounts, and the method of ingestion.
+Their levels of physical dependency and psychological addiction also come into play when determining the severity of withdrawal symptoms.